-Environmental Science at Griffith is largely addressed through the activities of the Environmental Futures Centre formed in July 2009 from the Centre for Horticulture and Forestry, and the Centre for Innovative Conservation Strategies.
+Environmental Science at Griffith is largely addressed through the activities of the Environmental Futures Research Institute formed in July 2009 from the Centre for Horticulture and Forestry, and the Centre for Innovative Conservation Strategies.

-Since amalgamation, the Environmental Futures Centre has developed as a major centre of research excellence in environmental sciences with 40 active researchers, 16 international visitors, 42 adjunct staff, 26 technical and administrative staff and more than 79 HDR students.
+Since amalgamation, the Environmental Futures Research Institute has developed as a major centre of research excellence in environmental sciences with 40 active researchers, 16 international visitors, 42 adjunct staff, 26 technical and administrative staff and more than 79 HDR students.

 ASI support will further cement Griffith's longstanding role as a leader in environmental research.

-The mission of the Environmental Futures Centre is to undertake excellent fundamental and multidisciplinary research to aid the understanding of critical environmental issues and develop solutions that will facilitate clean, resilient and sustainable futures for Australian and global environments.
+The mission of the Environmental Futures Research Institute is to undertake excellent fundamental and multidisciplinary research to aid the understanding of critical environmental issues and develop solutions that will facilitate clean, resilient and sustainable futures for Australian and global environments.

-The Environmental Futures Centre research focus has four strategic priorities:
+The Environmental Futures Research Institute research focus has four strategic priorities:

 - Clean environment and energy

 - Resilient biodiversity and ecosystems

 - Sustainable landscape management, and

 These strategic priorities represent areas of critical mass within the Institute while also representing areas of future growth and critical environmental issues.